top of page

 Outdoor fitness exercises and workouts

 In addition, following this comprehensive overview of outdoor fitness, you will discover links to two complimentary articles.
-The first of the two features tutorials of 5 functional body-weight exercises that you can incorporate into your outdoor fitness routine.
+The first of the two features tutorials of five functional body-weight exercises that you can incorporate into your outdoor fitness routine.

-The second article brings you 4 outdoor fitness workouts to try.
+The second article brings you four outdoor fitness workouts to try.
 These workouts, which are comprised of calisthenics and cardiovascular exercises, will not only keep you fit and trim but will also help build physical robustness.

 Be warned though, by the end of this article you just might realise that you no longer need a gym.